“The question around fixing really comes down to your personal circumstances. For instance, if you're planning to buy and hold and just keep the...

-"If a fixed rate has a 5 in front then that is a good deal" - This is a comment I heard recently and it had me hit the history books.
+“If a fixed rate has a 3 in front then that is a good deal” – This is a comment I heard recently and it had me hit the history books.
 In fact over the last 20 years the average long term interest rate is approx 7.5%pa so when fixed rates are below that amount they seem attractive but you need to assess if they really fit your long term plan.
+The reality is post covid the Reserve Bank of Australia is saying that they think rates will remain low for 5 years.

 The major issue is if you plan to sell or refinance to another lender within that fixed rate period.
 You could be up for break fees so don’t fix if you think you are going to sell or move lenders.